michaelpmcmillan/react.portfolio/README.md

-# mcmillanmichael.github.io
+# react.portfolio
-A portfolio in react
+A portfolio in react that is hosted here https://mikemcmillan.dev

 # Steps